What is DHX30

 strabismus, or crossed eyes

 It is imperative to note not all features listed above are present in individuals with DHX30.
 Many people are misdiagnosed with Cerebral Palsy, Rett’s Syndrome or Angelman’s Syndrome.
-Thus far, all of the mutations in the DHX30 gene found in humans have arisen spontaneously.
-In other words, they were not inherited from a parent.
+As of January, 2021,, all of the mutations in the DHX30 gene found in humans have arisen spontaneously, meaning they were not inherited from a parent.
 The chance of recurrence for future pregnancies of parents is considered low (<1%).

 We are a group of families whose children and loved ones share a genetic mutation on the DHX30 gene.
-Recently discovered in 2016, this condition is so new and so rare that its current name goes by “DHX30."
-Only a handful of individuals (approximately 30) around the globe have been diagnosed.
+First discovered in 2016, only a handful of individuals (approximately 50) around the globe have been diagnosed.

 Unfortunately, the rarity of this condition means doctors currently have few answers as to what the future holds for those with DHX30 mutations.